dansmyers/ComputerOrganizationAndArchitecture/README.md

 1. A set of about **six homework assignments** containing a mixture of written and programming problems.

-2. **Challenge problems**, three or four during the semester, which are somewhat more complex than the regular homework questions and require you to stretch a little bit.
+2. **Challenge problems**, three during the semester, which are somewhat more complex than the regular homework questions and require you to stretch a little bit.

 3. **Midterm and final exams**.
 These will test your basic knowledge of the core course content.
 The midterm will be given **in class** during the week before Fall Break.
 The final will be given at our assigned final exam time.
 The final exam will cover the second half of the course; it is not cumulative.